1165 København K

 Have a strong opinion about the university, student culture, or something else related?
 Did you take a great photo at a protest or social event?
 Submit your work and get yourself seen and heard.

 It is well worth the 45-minute trip out to the museum.
 Louisiana is secluded, surrounded by a garden, and overlooks the Øresund straights.
 Leave enough time to see the exhibitions as well as a picnic outdoors or a meal in their deluxe cafeteria.

 It’s a a bridge crossing the lakes just north of the city-centre.
 Definitely go on the first sunny day of spring.
 You’ll be far from the only person enjoying the sun and the atmosphere.

 The city’s biggest street party takes place every June and is packed with people, crowded around parks and music stages.
 Best of all, it’s free.

 Or walk.
 As a popular destination for many people, it’s worth it to make the whole loop, which brings you along the edges of Vesterbro, Frederiksberg, Nørrebro, Østerbro and City Center, and reminds you to get out of the neighbourhoods you live and study in.

 It’s easy to travel to these two European capitals on the cheap.
 Train tickets to Stockholm, if bought far enough in advance, can be as little as 300 DKK round trip.
 Roundtrip to Berlin is closer to 350 DKK.
 Both destinations are also frequented by budget airlines.

 When setting your university timetable, try to pick classes which will allow you to have Fridays and Mondays off, giving you the long-weekends you need to take trips to the above cities!

-The parliamentary building is is open for visitors and the ambitious are welcome to come and listen to parliamentary discussions.
+The parliamentary building is open for visitors and the ambitious are welcome to come and listen to parliamentary discussions.

 The dating app has been a a favourite among Copenhagen students so checking out this social experiment, even just to browse, is worth the download.